 - Uniform Fire Safety Officer (aka UFSO) Authorization form – Required for the payment of an LAFD UFSO when the UFSO is required for filming activities permitted outside the purview of the FilmLA permitting process (i.e. productions filming on state or federal property, or productions filming at an approved production facility--aka "certified studio"--where a film permit is not required, etc.)

-- Vehicle on stage (i.e. indoors) permit - Required for any vehicle or motorcraft (e.g. motorcycle, van, etc.) utilized indoors for cinematic purposes, regardless of whether filming occurs on location or at an approved production facility.
+- Vehicle on stage (i.e. motorcraft indoors) permit - Required for any vehicle or motorcraft (e.g. car, motorcycle, van, hybrid etc.) utilized indoors for cinematic purposes, regardless of whether filming occurs on location or at an approved production facility.
+This requirement includes gas, electric and hybrid vehicles.

 - California Film Commission